gazpachu/joanmira/pages/work/2009-09-16---newtir/index.md

 ![](/work/newtir/images/1.png)

 Newtir asked me to build a Joomla website to showcase their company's services and corporate info.
-The website features standard static pages with login area and contact form.
+The website features standard static pages with a login area and contact form.